ysy19/CTDA/README.md

 4.1 Caltech101
 -  Cd to the directory 'BASNet'
 -  Cd to the directory 'Caltech101_train'
--  Run the masking and making background deleted image process by command : '''python masking_101.py'''
+-  Run the masking and making background deleted image process by command :
+'''
+python masking_101.py
+'''
--  Run training process by command : '''python train_101.py
+-  Run training process by command :
+'''
+python train_101.py
+'''

 ## ○ 참고문서
 - BASNet 'https://github.com/xuebinqin/BASNet'